ketenburhan/firebasify/README.md

 A tool for restructing your json files to make array-indexing possible in Firebase.

 ## Why
-Imagine you have an array stored at Firebase Realtime Database, and you want to get value of an item with a specific `id` (or any unique key identifier).
+Imagine you have an array of objects stored at Firebase Realtime Database, and you want to get value of an item with a specific `id` (or any unique key identifier).
 What do you need to do is get the whole array then find the item with that `unique id` in it.
 This means you should iterate over the array of data.

 But, what if we store items of that array as `values` of an object and its unique identifier as `key`?
 We can just get the data with its key.